Verbal Self-Defense Strategies

 How to Make a Great First Impression

-Did you know that within seconds of meeting someone for the first time, your appearance, body language and non-verbal communication will create a lasting first impression, and that person will assume to know everything about you?
-Like it or not, it's true and the work world demands making a great first impression and keeping it.
+Did you know that within seconds of meeting someone for the first time, your appearance, body language, and non-verbal communication will create a lasting first impression, and that person will assume to know everything about you?
 Learn how to make a great first impression in this article from a human resources expect and image consultant.

 How to Remember People's Names